-We believe in the power of the individual to reach their health and fitness potential, drug-free.
+We believe in the power of the individual to reach their sustainable health and fitness potential, drug-free.

 Personal GOLD began when the Lance Armstrong drug scandal resulted in withdrawals of all top U.S. men's cyclists from the 2012 Olympics for performance enhancing drug use.
 Personal GOLD discovered a better way.